 Museum of disABILITY History Announces Closing

 December 4, 2020: The Museum of disABILITY History, which has been closed to the public through the COVID-19 pandemic, will not re-open its doors at 3286 Main Street, Buffalo, NY.
 Like so many museums across the country, lack of adequate dedicated funding has made operations unsustainable.
-Devoted to advancing the understanding, acceptance and independence of people with disabilities for the past 22 years, numerous resources are digitized.
+Devoted to advancing the understanding, acceptance and independence of people with disabilities for the past 22 years, numerous resources are currently digitized.
 A planful approach has been conducted to identify alternative outlets and partners to preserve the historical artifacts and collection items.

 “While closure decisions like this are difficult, we will continue the Museum of disABILITY History’s spirit through community education and staff development at People Inc.,” said David Mack-Hardiman, museum director and associate vice president for People Inc. “A solid resource has been built to tell the story of the lives, triumphs and struggles of people with disabilities.
 We are truly thankful for the valuable participation of partners and supporters in this worthwhile effort to showcase inclusion and appreciate differences,” added Mack-Hardiman.

-For questions about the closing and information about collection and artifact items or to arrange a curbside pick-up of merchandise, contact David Mack-Hardiman at firstname.lastname@example.org or 716.629.3606.
+For questions about the closing, information about collection and artifact items or to arrange a curbside pick-up of merchandise, contact David Mack-Hardiman at email@example.com or 716.629.3606.

-The Museum of disABILITY History, a project of People Inc., was established in 1998 by its former CEO James M. Boles, EdD, in an effort to improve access to disability history for students.
+The Museum of disABILITY History, a project of People Inc., was established in 1998 by James M. Boles, EdD, in an effort to improve access to disability history for students.
 People Inc. is Western New York’s leading regional non-profit health and human services agency.